 Relocating brings many opportunities.
-Among them is the opportunity of being able to fully inventory your belongings and determine their value
+Among them is the opportunity of being able to fully inventory your belongings and determine their value.

-Interstate (A move that crosses state lines)
+Interstate (a move that crosses state lines)

-The contract that you sign with your mover provides two (2) options for placing a value on your shipment.
+The contract that you sign with your mover provides two (2) options for placing a value on your belongings.
 The value that you select sets the limit of your mover’s maximum liability for loss or damage to your goods.
 These optional levels of liability are not insurance agreements that are governed by state insurance laws, but instead are authorized under Released Rates Orders of the Surface Transportation Board of the U.S. Department of Transportation.

-Before you sign the contract (bill of lading) with your mover, you must decide how much your articles are worth and declare a value for your shipment!
+Before you sign the contract (bill of lading) with your mover, you must decide how much your articles are worth and declare a value for your shipment.

-Option 1 – Full Value Protection (FVP) or Maximum Value Protection (MVP) is the most comprehensive plan available for protection of your goods.
+Option A – Full Value Protection (FVP) or Maximum Value Protection (MVP) is the most comprehensive plan available for protection of your goods.
 When you select this option, articles that are lost, damaged or destroyed will, at the carrier’s option, be either repaired, replaced with articles of like kind and quality, or a cash settlement will be made for the repairs or for replacement of the articles at their current value, regardless of the age of the lost or damaged articles.
 Under this option, you have two choices for establishing the carrier’s maximum liability on your shipment:

 - You can declare a higher lump sum amount (for example, $70,000).